collective/plone.recipe.varnish/README.rst

 `zc.recipe.cmmi <https://pypi.python.org/pypi/zc.recipe.cmmi>`_ - so all
 parameters from that recipe are available here too (but rarely used).
 These options are available for the recipe part plone.recipe.varnish:build.

-Two parameters are different/ extra:
+Three parameters are different/ extra:

 ``url``
     Location used for download of varnish sources.
 Defaults to a version tested